 A number of recent commercial albums of traditional roots music contain one or more tracks of Sacred Harp singing originally recorded in the 1920s and 30s on 78-rpm records.
 Berkley Moore, John Garst, and Chris Noren have provided information about the following albums:

 "Goodbye Babylon."
 The Atlanta-based label, Dust-to-Digital, founded by Lance Ledbetter, has issued a comprehensive survey of Southern gospel music on a six-CD set containing 135 songs recorded by foremost singers and groups from 1902-1960, plus 25 fire-and-brimstone sermons from 1926-1941.
 Included with the CDs is an oblong 200-page book with illustrations, complete lyrics, scripture quotes, and notes by experts on the music.
 The CDs and book are presented in a cedar box with clusters of raw cotton.
 Reviewers have used words such as "spectacular" and "breathtaking" to describe the set.
 The tracklist shows seven Sacred Harp numbers, all but one by small performing groups, including the Charles Butts, J.T.
 Allison, Daniels-Deason, and Okeh-Atlanta Sacred Harp Singers, often with piano or harmonium accompaniment.
 One recording (of HEAVENLY VISION) is a field recording.
 The accompanying book includes an essay on Sacred Harp singing by Warren Steel, and there is a page of additional information about each song and the singers.
-The album can be purchased online in the U.S. from Dust-to-Digital for $100.00 postpaid with payment through PayPal, or purchased from online stores such as Amazon.com.
+The album is currently sold out, but music downloads are available from the Dust-to-Digital Bandcamp website.
+Used copies may be found on online stores such as Amazon.

 "How Can I Keep From Singing?: Early American Rural Religious Music," Vol. 1 and Vol. 2.
 Yazoo 2020 and 2021.
 Berkley Moore reports: "Vol. 1 has Allison's Sacred Harp Singers doing WEEPING PILGRIM and the Daniels-Deason Sacred Harp Singers doing CORONATION.
 Vol. 2 has only the Rosewell Sacred Harp Quartet singing WEEPING MARY, (including the "wrap around" at the end)."